Symmetry-based theory of Dirac fermions on two-dimensional hyperbolic crystals: Coupling to the spin connection: Discretization of Poincar e disk

 In the previous subsection, we derived the conditions under which the continuum symmetry of space reduces to the discrete symmetry of a lattice, as captured by Eq.~\eqref{condition_on_parameters}.
 We now turn to the construction of discrete transformations corresponding to translations inherited from flat space.

 To proceed, we first determine the distance from the center of the Poincar\'e disk to the nearest site of the $\{p,q\}$ hyperbolic lattice.
-This calculation purely flat-geometrically by tracing the appropriate geodesic curves.
+This distance is obtained by an elementary Euclidean construction involving the corresponding geodesic circles.
 As illustrated in Fig.~\ref{fig2}, when the origin coincides with the disk center, these geodesics appear as circles orthogonal to the boundary of the disk, a property that will play a crucial role in our analysis.

 We introduce the following notation for the relevant distances, as depicted in Fig.~\ref{fig2},

 which satisfy the relations

 Here, Eq.~\eqref{Pythagorean_theorem} is the Pythagorean relation for the triangle $\triangle AFO$, Eq.~\eqref{B_to_line} gives the shortest distance from $B$ to the line $AO$, and Eq.~\eqref{AO_line} specifies the distance between $A$ and $O$.